VZachary13/Gist-Dumpster/Gist.md

 ## Summary

 In this guide, we will explore various components of regular expressions (regex), which are powerful tools for pattern matching and text manipulation.
 We'll cover essential aspects of regex, such as anchors, quantifiers, the OR operator, character classes, flags, grouping and capturing, bracket expressions, greedy and lazy matches, boundaries, back-references, and look-ahead and look-behind assertions.
 By understanding these elements, you'll be able to craft complex regex patterns to suit a variety of text-processing needs.
-Here is a basic regex example: ^(\d{3})-(\d{2})-(\d{4})$.
+Here is a regex example to match URLs: `^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$`.

 ## Table of Contents